-Scraping browsers take care of the unblocking infrastructure, enabling users to interact with websites programmatically and extract data easily.
+Scraping browsers handle the unblocking infrastructure, enabling users to interact with websites programmatically and extract data easily.

 5 best scraping browser APIs for multi-level data collection